ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/readme.md

 	<img src="readme/capabilities.png" width="400px"/>

 	> **Note:** At this time, the Project page does not allow the reuse of existing service capabilities.
-The easiest way to use the service instances from your custom backend is adding those capabilities, and subsequently, replacing the credentials in your downloaded code's `BMSCredentials.plist` file with the credentials of the service instances you created while running `bluegen`.
+The easiest way to use the service instances from your custom backend is adding new capabilities, and subsequently, replacing the credentials in your downloaded code's `BMSCredentials.plist` file with the credentials of the service instances you created while running `bluegen`.

 4. Design the application